mpatfield/homebridge-easy-mqtt/README.md

   - `valueSecured` - Locked state, e.g. "true", "255", or "Locked"
   - `valueUnsecured` - Unlocked state, e.g. "false", "0", or "Unlocked"
   - `valueJammed` - (Optional) Lock is jammed, e.g. "254" or "Jammed"

+- Outlet
+  - `valueOn` - Turned on, e.g. "true", or "1", or "On"
+  - `valueOff` - Turned off, e.g. "false", or "0", or "Off"
+  - `valueInUse` - Currently being used, e.g. "true", or "1", or "On"
+  - `valueNotInUse` - Currently not being used, e.g. "false", or "0", or "Off"

 - Switch
   - `valueOn` - Turned on, e.g. "true", or "1", or "On"